-Pink algae are not really algae at all, but a form of bacteria.
-Sometimes referred to as “pink slime,” this type of swimming pink bacteria appears as reddish-pink stuff in your pool and slimy streaks in corners, crevices, pipe-fittings, and light fixtures on the water’s surface and may slowly spread over an entire pool area.
+Pink algae are a form of bacteria that are sometimes referred to as pink slime.
+This type of swimming pink bacteria appears as reddish-pink gunk in your pool and causes slimy streaks in corners, crevices, pipe fittings, and light fixtures.
+Pink algae can appear on the water’s surface and may slowly spread over an entire pool area.

 Why do I have pink algae infestation in my pool?

 Pink algae will form slimy pink or clear layers over your swimming pool surfaces.
 The pink coating typically appears in areas of the swimming pool that aren’t exposed to direct sunlight and with little to no water movement.

 While no specific cause is known, pink algae are generally attributed to poor pool maintenance and water chemistry, which encourages algae growth and bacteria.

 Why are pink algae a problem?

 The growth of pink algae in swimming pools can be a problem because it can be difficult to get rid of.
 It is a resilient bacteria that can survive even in harsh swimming pool environments, such as those with high chlorine levels.
 It can also attach itself to pool surfaces, making it hard to remove.